The Newlander-Nirenberg theorem for complex $b$-manifolds: Abstract

 \section{Abstract}

 Melrose defined the $b$-tangent bundle of a smooth manifold $M$ with boundary as the vector bundle whose sections are vector fields on $M$ tangent to the boundary.
 Mendoza defined a complex $b$-manifold as a manifold with boundary together with an involutive splitting of the complexified $b$-tangent bundle into complex conjugate factors.
-In this article, we prove complex $b$-manifolds have a single local model depending only on dimension.
-This can be thought of as the Newlander-Nirenberg theorem for complex $b$-manifolds: there are no ``local invariants''.
-Our proof uses Mendoza's existing result that complex $b$-manifolds do not have ``formal local invariants'' and a singular coordinate change trick to leverage the classical Newlander-Nirenberg theorem.
+We prove complex $b$-manifolds have a single local model depending only on dimension.
+This can be thought of as the Newlander-Nirenberg theorem for complex $b$-manifolds.
+Our proof uses Mendoza's result that complex $b$-manifolds have no ``formal local invariants'' and a singular coordinate change to leverage the classical Newlander-Nirenberg theorem and Catlin's generalization for complex manifolds with pseudoconvex boundary.